 8 policy recommendations on how to synergise tourism and landscape

-On the 11th of January 2018, Jasper Heslinga has publicly defended his PhD dissertation on “Synergetic tourism-landscape interactions”.
+Our tourism expert Jasper Heslinga wrote his PhD dissertation on “Synergetic tourism-landscape interactions”.
 Often, the emphasis of these interactions lies in either nature protection or social-economic development.
 However, this dissertation specifically looks at the possibilities for synergy between the two.

 What constrains and enables synergies?